GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.4.1 Description

 The car encounters an inactive traffic signal right in front of it on the road.
 The car decreases it's speed but continues it's motion.
-Car continues to move at this speed until it has passed the traffic signal, then accelerates and continues its motion with original speed, depending on the environment.
+Car continues to move at this speed until it has passed the traffic signal, then accelerates and continues its motion with original speed, depending on the environment and the stimulus recieved.

 ### 4.4.2 Functional Response

-The machine learning model along with the data alerts the Raspberry Pi of the presence of an inactive traffic signal.
+The computer vision data recived post processing results in alerting the Raspberry Pi of the presence of an inactive traffic signal.
 The Raspberry Pi instructs the Arduino to decrease the car's speed.
 The Raspberry Pi makes car to move in the decreased speed until it crosses the traffic signal.
 Once past the traffic signal, Raspberry Pi instructs the Arduino to accelerate and resume it's motion with original speed and waits for the next stimulus.

 ## 4.5 Scenario: Encounter red traffic signal

 ### 4.5.1 Description

 The car encounters a red traffic signal right in front of it on the road.
 The car comes to a halt.
 Reverse motion may be applied, if necessary.
-Car remains stationary until signal reverts back to green, then resumes its motion, depending on the environment.
+Car remains stationary until signal reverts back to green, then resumes its motion, depending on the environment and the stimulus recieved.

 ### 4.5.2 Functional Response

-The machine learning model along with the data alerts the Raspberry Pi of the presence of a red traffic signal.
+The computer vision data recived post processing results in alerting the Raspberry Pi of the presence of a red traffic signal.
 The Raspberry Pi instructs the Arduino to halt the car's motion, applying reversing motion, if necessary.
 The Raspberry Pi makes car to stay in stationary position as long as traffic signal is not green.
 Once green, Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

 ## 4.6 Scenario: Encounter yellow traffic signal

 ### 4.6.1 Description

 The scenario is very similar to 4.5 with the difference that the car encounters a yellow traffic signal right in front of it on the road.
 The car slowly decreases it's speed and comes to a halt.
 Reverse motion may be applied, if necessary.
-Car remains stationary until signal reverts back to green, then resumes its motion, depending on the environment.
+Car remains stationary until signal reverts back to green, then resumes its motion, depending on the environment and the stimulus recieved.

 ### 4.6.2 Functional Response

-The machine learning model along with the data alerts the Raspberry Pi of the presence of a yellow traffic signal.
+The computer vision data recived post processing results in alerting the Raspberry Pi of the presence of a yellow traffic signal.
 The Raspberry Pi instructs the Arduino to slowly decrease the car's speed and halt the it's motion, applying reversing motion, if necessary.
 The Raspberry Pi makes car to stay in stationary position as long as traffic signal is not green.
 Once green, Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

 ## 4.11 Scenario: Encounter GO sign